Capital Asset Policy

 - Responsibilities for the management of particular categories of capital asset throughout the complete lifecycle from acquisition to disposal are set out in the Appendix to this policy.

-- Responsibility for maintaining the Fixed Asset Register rests with the Chief Financial Officer.
+- Responsibility for maintaining the Fixed Asset Register rests with the Director of Finance.

 - Staff must take reasonable care to prevent the damage, loss or theft of the University’s capital assets.

-- Line managers must report any breaches of this policy to the Chief Financial Officer.
+- Line managers must report any breaches of this policy to the Director of Finance.

 Responsibility for monitoring compliance

-- The Chief Financial Officer is responsible for monitoring compliance with this policy and reporting any breaches to the Vice Chancellor.
+- The Director of Finance is responsible for monitoring compliance with this policy and reporting any breaches to the Vice Chancellor.

 - Breaches of this policy may result in disciplinary action under the Staff Code of Conduct.